karl5252/qa-bites/_posts/2025-04-06-gettin-started-with-py.en.md

 tags: [framework, testy]
 lang: en
 ---
-Let’s skip the poetry and get to the point.
+Let’s skip the poetry and get to the point about Python.

 Python = fast, readable, powerful.
 You = QA trying to automate without losing your mind.